AkashNeil/spring-cloud-microservices/README.md

 PostgreSQL :

-- Go to your browser and go to localhost:5050 (as found in the 'docker-compose.yml' file) to open pgAdmin.
+- Go to your browser and go to 'localhost:5050/browser' (port as found in the 'docker-compose.yml' file) to open pgAdmin.
 - Set the master password as 'password'.
 - Create a new server.
+  - In the form :
-  - In the form, go to 'Connection' tab.
+    - In the 'General' tab set the name as 'postgres'.
-  - Set the following properties (which can be cross-checked in the 'docker-compose.yml' file) :
+    - Go to 'Connection' tab and set the following properties (which can be cross-checked in the 'docker-compose.yml' file) :
       - Host name = postgres
       - Port = 5432
       - Maintenance database = postgres
       - Username = seebaware
       - Password = password
       - Save password = True